opentok-community/video-azure-sentiment/README.md

 **Important notes:**

 - You can continue to get the session ID and token values from your Account during testing and development, but before you go into production you must set up a server.
+To learn how to setup a server, visit [OpenTok Basics](https://tokbox.com/developer/guides/basics/) in the Developer Documentation.

 ## Getting Help